robvanbakel/spark/README.md

 #### Calendar Subscriptions

 Each employee will receive a unique link to automatically add their work schedule to their calendar via a subscription.
 Changes in the planning that are made by the employer will be automatically synchronized with the employees' calendars.

+## Demo

+To see the planner in action, visit the [public demo page](https://planner.robvanbakel.com) and click on the *Enter Demo* button below the login form.
+You'll be taken to the admin area, which is where employers will manage their staff and create schedules.

+In order to login as an employee, use any of the demo employee email addresses available in the admin area.
+For all accounts, the password is the same as the email address.

 ## Feature Implementation Status